 What Sweetener Should I Use For This Homemade Keto BBQ Sauce?

-You can use whatever granular (or even liquid, like stevia drops) sweetener you like for this, but ideally you want something that won’t crystallize after it’s been refrigerated.
+You can use whatever granular (or even liquid, like stevia drops) sweetener you like for this, but ideally you want something that won't crystallize after it's been refrigerated.
+We prefer brown "sugar" Swerve, as the molasses flavor complements this sauce so well.
 Allulose is a great choice for Keto BBQ Sauce.